MuscleMap/MuscleMap/docs/installation.md

 <div class="callout callout-note">
   <strong>Note</strong><br>
   Make sure the CUDA version of PyTorch matches the CUDA runtime reported by <code>nvidia-smi</code>.
+Also, we recommend to install Pytorch using the wheel.
 </div>

 ---